MarieLynneBlock/nanodegree_AI-product-management/README.md

 This repository tracks my journey as I progress through the [Udacity Nanodegree in AI Product Management](https://www.udacity.com/course/ai-product-manager-nanodegree--nd088).

-The course provides a comprehensive overview of how AI technologies can enhance and inform product management.
+The course provides a comprehensive overview of how product management for AI technologies differ from other project.
 It covers everything from creating datasets and building models, to measuring impact and continuously updating models.

 <br>